mviereck/im7deb-docker/README.md

 Output of `im7deb.docker --help`:
 ```
-im7deb-docker: build ImageMagick 7 in a docker image and create deb packages.
+im7deb-docker: Build and create deb package of ImageMagick 7 in a docker image.

-Resulting packages will be stored in /tmp/im7deb.
+The resulting package will be stored in /tmp/im7deb.
+The package will match the host system or the one chosen with option --from.
-docker image and container will be removed.
+Docker image and container will be removed once done.

 Usage:
   im7deb-docker [OPTIONS]